All courses in Drumcondra Education Centre (DEC) are now Promoting Accreditation of Learning (PAL) accredited.

 All participants can become a DEC ‘PAL Learning Champion’ by fulfilling the criteria:

-2. Present to staff or at Presentation evening in DEC (27th May 2017)
+2. Present to staff or at Presentation evening in DEC (Date: TBC)

-5. Status granted and certificate presented at evening in DEC on Tuesday 27th May at 7pm
+5. Status granted and certificate presented at evening in DEC on date TBC

 Promoting Accreditation of Learning (PAL)